dariel312/PYRoom/readme.txt

 The server was written using sample 2 with channels given to us, but I had to make a lot of changes to make it run for me.

 To Run:
-execute PYRoom.Server/main.py
+> py PYRoom.Server/main.py

 WORKING CHAT COMMANDS
-/help                   - Show the instructions
+/connect <host> <port>  - Connects your ChatRoom Client to the server (Handled in the client) /help                   - Show the instructions
-/nick <new name>		- Changes your display name if the name is not registered /join [channel_name]    - To create or switch to a channel.
+/nick <new name>		- Changes your display name if the name is not registered /join <channel name>    - To create or switch to a channel.
+/part <channel name>	- Leaves a channel
 /quit                   - Exits the program.
 /info					- Displays info about the server
 /list                   - Lists all available channels.